mdfw/PubNubDucks/WORKSHOP-BLOG.md

 At this point, if someone published a message using your publish and subscribe keys and on the channel defined by `CHANNEL_NAME_TALK`, it would replace "Hello from PubNub!".

 But, if you click on one of the buttons or tried to send a custom message, nothing will happen.
-We need to wire up sending.
+We need to set up sending.

 ## Sending a mesage to PubNub
 Receiving messages from others is interesting, but Ducks want to participate.
-In fact, the buttons and custom fields to take part are there now because we've made a connection.
+The buttons and custom field to send messages are there now because we've made a subscribe connection.
 They just do not do anything because we do not have a sending function.

 In `index.js` there are two functions that send chat meesages, `handleCustomTextMessageSend()` and `handleButtonClick()`.
 These gather the chat message and send it to a function called `sendMessageToPubNub()`.
 Let's add that.